The 3 Most Expensive Mistakes before and during a Fairfield County Connecticut Divorce

 I begin most of my consults or retention meetings with the following – “in every case their needs to be an adult who keeps the kids, if any are involved, at front and center of their thoughts, and if you are going to be my client that will need to be you!”

 I want to share a quiet secret – DIVORCE IS NEVER (Ok, maybe rarely ever) BETTER FOR THE CHILDREN IN THEIR MINDS.
-Divorce sucks for the children unless you are one of that very small percentage of kids that is physically abused by a parent, and even in most of those situations the kids don’t want the parental unit to split up.
+Divorce stinks for the children unless you are one of that very small percentage of kids that is physically abused by a parent, and even in most of those situations the kids don’t want the parental unit to split up.
 Books that tell us otherwise have never been through it from a kid’s perspective or have forgotten what they felt like.
-Personal aside - My parents fought.
-Tons of tension in my house.
-Covered my head under pillow or turned up the music in my room many times.
-Didn’t matter.
-I was still angry and sad when my parents divorced.
+I went through this as a kid and I speak from personal experience.

-Maybe it was better for me down the road, but at the time it sucked.
-It will also suck for your kids.
+Maybe it was better for me down the road, but at the time it was really painful.
+It will also be hard for your kids.
 It doesn’t mean it is the wrong course; just don’t convince yourself it is supposed to be “good” for them in short term.